Luxury Retreat on Mahone Bay

 The common goldeneye, like the Barrow’s goldeneye, is named for its brilliant yellow iris.
 Common goldeneyes fly in small compact clusters, with their wings making a distinctive whistle at every wing beat.
 Male common goldeneyes have blackish iridescent green heads with a white circular patch between the eye and the base of the bill.
 The breast, sides, belly and patch across the secondaries and secondary wing coverts are white.
 The back, rump and upper tail coverts are black and the tail is grayish-brown.
 The bill is black and the legs and feet are yellowish.
 Female common goldeneyes have chocolate brown heads, a whitish neckband, and speckled gray back and sides.
 The upper wings are brownish-black with the middle five secondaries coloured white.
 The bill is blackish, becoming yellow near the tip, and the legs and feet are yellowish.

-Nova Scotia is a worldwide destination for sportfishing.
+Nova Scotia is a worldwide destination for sportfishing / deep sea fisihing.
 With 6,700 lakes and 130 rivers, the province offers a variety of sportfishing for any level of angler.
-Whether it’s an afternoon of solitude, drifting through the inland waterways, or a more adventurous outing in deep waters, the opportunities for memorable experiences are limitless.
+Whether it’s an afternoon of solitude, drifting through the inland waterways, or a more adventurous outing of deep sea fishing, the opportunities for memorable experiences are limitless.

 Speckled Trout can be found in Nova Scotia’s freshwater and is a favorite among local fishermen.
 Rainbow trout and smallmouth bass are native both species also found into the area, but if ocean fishing is preferred, Mackerel, Cod, Hake, Pollack, Catfish, and Boston Bluefish.

 In the deep ocean, you’ll find the real sportfishing.
-Blue Fin Tuna, Swordfish, and several Shark types populate these waters.
+Blue Fin Tuna, Swordfish, and several Shark types, like Great Whites, populate these waters.
 Anglers from all over the globe visit this area just to catch some of the lucrative fish, and they keep coming back.

 Each year, from June to October, schools of giant Bluefin Tuna return to Nova Scotia’s shores, giving sport fishermen the chance of a lifetime – to hook the catch of a lifetime.
 Sport fishers from around the globe travel here year after year to battle with these creatures – some weighing in excess of 1,000 lbs.